dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Content_Providers/README.md

 }

 ```
-2- Update MaiActivity.java in “contentProviders” to be like this
+2- Update MainActivity.java in “contentProviders” to be like this
 ```java
 public class MainActivity extends AppCompatActivity {